-The 30-year-old man accused of killing Angelique Clark-Abrahams, 25, told the East London magistrate’s court that he had hired a new lawyer for his bail application.
+The 30-year-old man accused of killing Angelique Clarke Abrahams, 25, told the East London magistrate’s court that he had hired a new lawyer for his bail application.

-The man, who is accused of killing Clark-Abrahams in front of her child, was remanded in custody until his next court appearance on November 6.
+The man, who is accused of killing Clarke-Abrahams in front of her child, was remanded in custody until his next court appearance on November 6.

 Speaking in a baritone, calm and seemingly unfazed tone, the accused told magistrate Annemarie Elliot that he had not consulted with his new lawyer.

 Elliot told him he was remanded pending a decision by the director of public prosecutions and for him to consult his new lawyer.

 The accused faces charges of rape and murder.
 He was arrested in August after Clarke Abrahamss was assaulted and subsequently admitted to Cecilia Makiwane hospital’s ICU, where she died weeks later.

 Outside the court, the SA Women Fight Back organisation picketed before handing over a no-bail petition with 28,000 signatures from 26 countries.